kelemu-2019/class-5-project/README.md

 # class-5-project

+## Overal structure

+There are two folders: `frontend` and `backend`.
+Each contain what they are named.

+## Helper scripts / how to work with this

+The frontend repo should container working scripts in the `frontend/package.json` file to lint, test and build the project.
+The backend script should have also several helper functions such as `yarn db` to spin up a docker container that runs a mongodb on your local machine as well as `yarn dev` that automatically restarts your server whenever a file changes.

+Of course, both need `yarn install` at the beginning.

 ## CICD

 CICD is set up with CircleCI which uses docker containers to execute each step.
 The steps for the frontend are the equivalent of